Generic Maximum-Valence Model for Fluid Polyamorphism: Z = 2, 3, 4, 5, 6 (Polymerization, Gelation / Network Formation)

 The choice of parameters for our model is quite simple and natural.
 In reality, a wide region in the parameter space produces a phase diagram with a region of density anomaly and a LLCP with a negatively sloped coexistence line, like it happens in water\cite{Poole1992}.
 In the previous section we find that for $z=1$, the slope of the coexistence line is negative only for large additional repulsive interaction for the dimerized atoms $\epsilon_1 \approx -2\epsilon_b$.
 For larger $z$ the the slope becomes more negative even for weaker repulsion $\epsilon_z=-\epsilon_b$ (Fig. 8).
-We also observe (Fig. 7a) that for larger $z$ the LLCP temperature decreases and becomes much smaller than LGCP like in water.
-This indicates that the maximal valence model with $z=4$ is a plausible model for water and other substances forming tertrahedral networks such as silica and silicon.
+Our preliminary results show that increasing the width of the repulsive shoulder ($w_z$) to 1.35 at $z=4$ while keeping all other parameters constant as in Fig 7. reduces the pressure of the region of the density anomaly to zero like in water.
+In this case the critical point is located at negative pressures very close to the LG spinodal.
+Further increase of $w_z$ leads to the disappearance of the critical point below the LG spinodal, similar to the critical point free scenario\cite{Gallo2016,Poole1994}.

+Reducing the width to 0.15 leads to the disappearance of the density anomaly together with the critical point.
+Increasing the height of the shoulder to infinity does not change the phase diagram after a certain point, approximately $\epsilon_z / \epsilon_b >2$, while the decrease of the height to $\epsilon_b/2$ eliminates the critical point.
+The detailed investigation of the phase diagram for the wide shoulder is very important for understanding the phase diagram of water and is the subject of our current work.